 Several years ago, a major fast-food chain had some commercials on TV that supposedly showed that their family-sized meal deal was more economical than trying to make a similar meal at home.
 The set up was Mom and the kids rushing through the supermarket, trying to get all the ingredients that went into each part of the meal, while keeping the cost within the price of the deal the chain was advertising.
 The advertising failed miserably, because the company didn’t understand how the cost of a recipe is actually calculated.
 Thankfully, the commercial didn’t last long; I suspect that there were a lot of home economists who had a lot to say to the company about it.

 To calculate the cost of a recipe, you first need to know a few things about the ingredients you’re using to make the recipe.
 For starters, you need to know the price of the ingredient as a whole.
 Then there’s the number of servings per container, package, pound, or any other way the ingredient is sold.
 The equations involved are simple: price ÷ number of servings = cost per serving.
-Then cost per serving × number of servings in the recipe = total cost of the ingredient for the recipe.
+Then cost per serving × number of servings of the ingredient needed for the recipe = total cost of the ingredient for the recipe.
 Finally, to get the cost of the recipe per serving, you would add up all the costs of the ingredients and divide that result by the number of servings the recipe makes.

 Let’s have an example.
 Say I want to make cookies.
 I buy a dozen eggs for $2.49.
 I need four eggs for my cookie dough recipe.
 The equations will look like this: